 List is the form of discourse utilized by logic or systematic thought; story is the form utilized by narratival thought… In their application, “List records scientific truth, with logic providing tests of a List’s accuracy and universality.
 Story embodies aesthetic ‘truth’ (meaning), with narration providing guidance in revealing and discovering such situationally bound meaning.”

 It’s important to point out here that the list essay is a different entity than the list story, since technically the essay is a non-fiction form that usually contains elements of both systematic and narrative style.
 So by this reasoning, almost every essay is to some degree a systematic-narratival or list-story essay – the only “list essays” would be the ones that don’t employ any narrative.
 With this in mind, I’d propose the title systematic narrative essay.
 Aesthetically it’s not as concise as “list essay,” but I think it actually rolls off the tongue quite nicely.
 And the process itself of reading a bunch of unrelated essays and attempting to delineate precepts that they all follow is itself an example of the tightrope walk between narrative thought and systematic application, as each of these essays does tell a story, most of them intensely personal, and my attempt here is to figure out some analogous connections between their systematic methods of telling those narratives.

 That the force that drives the essay is at least as much concept as plot.
-In a 2/10/10 blog post Doug posed the question, “Has anyone got a clear idea what a concept story is or know of a source that talks about such a thing?”
 The list essay could be called a non-fiction concept story.
-In eleven of the 14 essays I read, the concept was even stated in the title:
+In eleven of the 15 essays I read, the concept was even stated in the title: